Nazzeya/diagram-first/README.md

 # Pipes-project
-Project was generated with Angular
+Project was generated with Angular;
 The sketches were made using svg elements
 ## Picture
 <img src="first-picture.png" width="600"/>